AWT1 at a glance

 Thanks to the simplicity of the whole idea behind the algorithm, the latter demonstrates extreme, almost insane watermark robustness that puts this algorithm step ahead of other competitive watermarking solutions.

-To demonstrate robustness and imperceptibility of AWT1 watermarks, I place audio samples that you can play with during your evaluation of AWT1.
-Please do not forget to download the demo package of AWT1 that includes AWT1 encoder, decoder, convenient GUI tool and documentation.
+In order to demonstrate robustness and imperceptibility of AWT1 watermarks, a few audio samples are offered below.
+You may want to request the demo package of AWT1 that includes AWT1 encoder, decoder, convenient GUI tool and documentation, if you want to conduct your own experiments.

 Here are several source audio signals (WAV PCM, 44.1 Khz, 16 bit) that are used in this demonstration: